benjamincharity/CSS-Guidelines/README.md

 to allow for greater reuse.
 Extensions of objects should be much more explicitly named (e.g. `.user-avatar-link`). **Don't worry about the amount or length of classes;** gzip will compress well written code _incredibly_ well.

+Let me say that one more time....

+**Do NOT worry about the amount or length of classes.**

 ### Classes in HTML